EmergeTools/Pow/README.md

 A transition that moves the view at the specified angle.

-The angle is relative to the current `layoutDirection`, such that 0° represents animating towards the leading edge on insertion and 90° represents inserting towards the top edge.
+The angle is relative to the current `layoutDirection`, such that 0° represents animating towards the trailing edge on insertion and 90° represents inserting towards the bottom edge.

 In this example, the view insertion is animated by moving it towards the top trailing corner and the removal is animated by moving it towards the bottom edge.